elcolin/ft_irc/README.md

         std::cout << "New connection successfull!\n";
     }

+*You can't take it under this form in your code: every new connection will replace the older file descriptor, but it is enough to check that your program is working*
 Keep in mind that all the error handling has been taken out for lisibility, make sure to think about it!
 Now if you do: